Quiz Concorso Segretari comunali e provinciali

 Quesiti Risposta Multipla

-Read the extract taken from BBC News and then choose the correct option.
-The University of Cadiz concluded that:
+Read the extract taken from USA Today and then choose the correct option.
+The most important thing is that:

-4299 Leggere il brano e rispondere alla seguente domanda
+4385 Leggere il brano e rispondere alla seguente domanda.

 WhatsApp has launched its first major privacyfocused advertising campaign in the UK.
 It follows a customer backlash against changes to its terms and conditions, announced earlier this year.
 The platform also said it is standing firm against pressure from governments, including the UK, to compromise on the way that it encrypts messages.
 Authorities should "demand more security" rather than less, WhatsApp boss Will Cathcart told the BBC.
 "The first step of keeping people safe is, you have to have strong security, and we think governments shouldn't be out there trying to encourage tech companies to offer weak security," he said.
 "They should be out there trying to encourage or even mandate that companies offer the strongest security possible."
 WhatsApp uses end-to-end encryption, which means messages can only be read on the device which sends one and the device which receives it.
 WhatsApp itself - and by default its parent company Facebook - cannot view or intercept them, and neither can law enforcement.
 Home Secretary Priti Patel has described the use of end-to-end encryption as "not acceptable" in the fight against the sharing of illegal content.
 WhatsApp is already blocked in mainland China, and it is suing the Indian government over new digital rules that will force it to violate its privacy protections.
 Around 400 million of its two billion global users are in India.
 While the firm cannot see the content of messages, it has developed other tools which help it block illegal material and widely-shared misinformation.
 In January, thousands of users threatened to leave WhatsApp, wrongly thinking it was going to start sharing messaging data with Facebook following an announcement about changes to its terms and conditions.
 Those who did not accept the update would begin to lose functionality, it said.
 Will Cathcart said the firm took responsibility for the "confusion" the announcement had created.
 "To reiterate, nothing about the privacy of people's personal conversations changed in our update," he said.

 Read the extract taken from BBC News and then choose the correct option.
-Will Cathcart's statement:
+Why did Whatsapp launch a privacy-focused advertising campaign ?

 TastoEffeUno.it